-With outstanding quality and a huge range of customizable options, a Harris Crown fitted with twin 300hp Verados giving it a top speed in excess of 55 mph starts from just under $290,000.
+With outstanding quality and a huge range of customizable options, a Harris Crowne fitted with twin 300hp Verados giving it a top speed in excess of 55 mph starts from just under $290,000.

 Best fishing pontoon boat: Sun Tracker Fishin Barge 20 DLX

 With a starting price of just under $30,000 with a 90hp single outboard, this easily trailerable fishing pontoon boat provides excellent value for money and proven reliability.

 Opt for the full $40,000 fishing package and it also includes a full road trailer as well as an almost silent electric trolling motor, fish finder, GPS, aerated livewell, rod holders, dedicated fishing chairs and removable table and stereo system, making the Sun Tracker arguably the best way for 6 people to enjoy a day’s back bay fishing.

 Best watersports pontoon boat: Bennington 25 RX Sport

 The 28ft 2in Bennington 25 RX Sport is available with single Mercruiser sterndrive power options from 300hp to 430hp rather than the usual outboard engine.